-The Cube is one of the world's largest digital interactive learning and display spaces dedicated to providing an inspiring, explorative and participatory experience of QUT's Science and Engineering research.
+The Cube is one of the world's largest digital interactive learning and display spaces consisting of 48 multi-touch screens and soaring across two storeys in QUT's Science and Engineering Centre.

-Collaborating with QUT researchers and drawing on knowledge and data from research areas in Science, Technology, Engineering and Mathematics (STEM), The Cube facilitates opportunities for the public to discover, visualise and contribute to research projects.
-Environments will be replicated at a real-world scale, allowing the public, as 'citizen scientists', to experience real project scenarios and explore big questions of the 21st century.
+Collaborating with QUT researchers and drawing on knowledge and data from research areas in STEM, The Cube facilitates opportunities for visitors to discover, visualise and contribute to research projects.
+Environments are replicated at a real-world scale, allowing visitors to become 'citizen scientists' and experience real project scenarios and explore the big questions of the 21st century.

-- 190 sq. metres of display surface, appox.
-145 megapixels.
+- 190 square metres of display surface, approximately 145 megapixels

-- 14 Panasonic high-definition projectors.
+- 14 projectors

-- 55 custom-made speakers.
+- 55 custom-made speakers

-- 4 dedicated gigabit Ethernet networks.
+- 4 dedicated 10Gb Ethernet networks

-- Direct connection to AARNet and the internet.
+- Direct connection to AARNet and the internet

 From July 1 2020 QUT’s award-winning STEM for Schools program will be evolving into the Young Accelerators program.